 - sliced scallion

-- Heat oil in a large saucepan over medium-high heat.
+- FILLING: Heat oil in a large saucepan over medium-high heat.
 Add the onion and cook 5-8 minutes until onion is beginning to soften.
 Transfer HALF the onion to another saucepan and set that one aside.

 - In the FIRST saucepan, add the potato, lima beans, jalapeno, garlic, and vegetable or chicken broth.
 Bring to a boil and simmer uncovered for 12-15 minutes or until the potato is tender.
 Take it off the heat and let it stand for 5-10 minutes.